 For example, landing page editor by RecruitLab has 7 customisable sections to attract your audience’s attention and convince them to apply.
 You can customise all the text boxes, change colours and fonts, add your photos and custom application forms to make applying as easy as possible.
 Without the help of a designer or a web developer, you can build a landing page for your recruitment project in half an hour.

-Share them on social media or link to your web page
+Share them on social media or link to your career page

 You have about 5 seconds to gain attention

 You can divide your landing page visitors into 2 groups: